momar07005/EcommerceScrapper/README.md

         - Ability to sort per column ❌
         - (bonus) Text search within review texts ✅

-  ## Bonuses

 - Retrieve any number of available reviews (multiple of 10) ✅

 - Do not retrieve reviews already indexed ✅

 - Fast indexation time (Configurable) ✅

 - Pagination for indexation requests and reviews tables ✅

 - List of indexation requests with details ✅

 - Partial success status for requests ✅

 - Filter on indexation requests ✅